Ankit0200/Hatchathon/README.md

 ---

 ## 🏆 Hackathon Context
-Built as part of a team of 5 for the [Name of Hackathon] 2025, survAI demonstrates a full-stack solution integrating voice-to-text conversion, LLM-based sentiment analysis, and a clean, responsive frontend.
+Built as part of a team of 5 for the Hatchathon 2025, survAI demonstrates a full-stack solution integrating voice-to-text conversion, LLM-based sentiment analysis, and a clean, responsive frontend.

 ---